LjarvinenLUT/Electrolyzer-modelling-toolbox/README.md

 under ./Utils/mcmcstat/LICENSE.txt

-The Academy of Finland is acknowledged for the main financial support of the Research of Power Quality Effect on Water Electrolyzer Operation (POQELYZER) project.
-The project partners are also thanked for their financial contributions.
+The Academy of Finland is acknowledged for the main financial support of the Research of Power Quality Effect on Water Electrolyzer Operation
+(POQELYZER) project.